bensuth86/BubbleScreensaver/README.md

 # BubbleScreensaver
-Interactive old school screensaver for CTR  monitors
+Interactive old school screensaver for CTR  monitors.

+Is this gonna update or wot?!